doki-land/vmz-framework/readme.md

 The agent should inspect the project, choose the VMZ authoring surface, implement the smallest necessary interactive regions, run the relevant checks, and explain the generated output.
 You do not start by wiring a router, choosing a state library, or copying a component template.
-You start with what the application must do.
+You start with what the application must do, then VMZ makes the program graph, execution boundaries, and delivery targets explicit.

 For a quick tour of the available skills: